-- Step 1 To understand what the earth is made from. - Step 2 To understand what tectonic plates are. - Step 3 To explain how a volcano forms. - Step 4 To understand the structure of volcano. - Step 5 To understand how a volcanic eruption can impact the surrounding environment - Step 6 To research a volcanic case study.
+- Step 1 To understand what the earth is made from. - Step 2 To understand what tectonic plates are. - Step 3 To explain how a volcano forms. - Step 4 To understand the structure of volcano. - Step 5 To understand the difference between a mountain and a volcano. - Step 6 To understand how a volcanic eruption can impact the surrounding environment - Step 7 To research a volcanic case study.